allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 ```

-There is analogous API do DELETE the config, list the variables and set or access variable values.
+There is an analogous API do DELETE the config, list the variables and set or access variable values.
-You can look up the details in the [API specification](https://cloud.google.com/deployment-manager/runtime-configurator/reference/rest/)
+You can look up the details in the [API specification](https://cloud.google.com/deployment-manager/runtime-configurator/reference/rest/).
 ### Using Deployment Manger
-You have to specify the config type as
+You have to specify the config type as:
 ```
 runtimeconfig.v1beta1.config
 ```
-by defining the properties, mind that the config name has to be provided twice
+by defining the properties, mind that the config name has to be provided twice.

 ```
 - name: cart-db_dev